wrr/rack-wwwhisper/heroku-doc.md

 Your application can retrieve an email of authenticated user from a Rack environment variable `REMOTE_USER`.

-wwwhisper authorizes access only to content served by the Heroku application.
+wwwhisper authorizes access to content served by a Heroku application.
 If you put sensitive content on external servers that do not require authorization (for example Amazon CloudFront), wwwhisper won't be able to restrict access to such content.